zenAndroid/wannabe-schemer/README.md

 A couple of seconds after writing that, i suddenly decided to give it a shot.

+- **Exercise 3.25** : TODO : Dunno why but my brain juat couldn't concentrate enough for it.
+Also im skipping exercise 3.26 for now, just deosnt seem vry interesting.

+The next exercise however, i might fiddle with a bit.

 ## Note ##

 There are still a number of individual exercises that i will record for posterior practice.